 Memory card game

-• You don't have to use penguin pics for your memory game.
-You can use random (evergreen) images, or ones that coincide with a season or a specific theme, like animals or flowers.
+You don’t have to use penguin pics for your memory game.
+You can use evergreen images, like animals, or ones that coincide with a season or a specific theme, like flowers.
 Any images will do, as long as you have pairs of matching images.

 Supplies for a memory card game